kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

        Most distributions will have equivalent packages.
 If your distribution splits binary and development packages, make sure to install both if you're compiling.

-   * *OSX*
+   * *MacOS*

-       OSX requires the XCode toolchain from the Apple store.
+       MacOS requires the XCode toolchain from the Apple store.
 Once installed, you will need to launch the XCode IDE at least once to accept the license; do so before using the command line tools.

        You will need to install the `brew` tool from [brew.sh](https://brew.sh).
-There are other package managers for OSX; feel free to use any of them which have the required packages, but Brew is known to work.
+There are of course other package managers for MacOS; feel free to use any of them which have the required packages, but Brew is known to work.

        Install the required packages via Brew:

        ```bash
-       % brew install pkg-config python3 libpcap protobuf protobuf-c pcre librtlsdr libbtbb ubertooth libusb libwebsockets
+       % brew install pkg-config python3 libpcap protobuf protobuf-c pcre librtlsdr libbtbb ubertooth libusb libwebsockets openssl
        ```

-       *2020-10* If you are using a Kismet *git version* from October 2020 or newer, you *do not need* libmicrohttpd.
-However if you are attempting to compile *any Kismet release older than October 2020* you will need the following workaround for libmicrohttpd!

-       *OSX libmicrohttpd warning* Currently, the latest version of libmicrohttpd (0.9.71) which is included in Brew appears to have a significant stalling issue, which will prevent Kismet from working properly.
-This can be worked around, temporarily, by switching to the 0.9.63 version.
-Unfortunately to do this requires several steps due to limitations of the `brew` system which have been imposed in recent versions.
-This will also need to install several additional libraries and tools needed to compile libmicrohttpd, as it will not be able to install from a precompiled bottle.

-       ```bash
-       % brew unlink libmicrohttpd
-       % git -C "/usr/local/Homebrew/Library/Taps/homebrew/homebrew-core" fetch --unshallow
-       % brew tap-new kismet/libmicrohttpd
-       % brew extract --version 0.9.63 libmicrohttpd kismet/libmicrohttpd
-       % brew install kismet/libmicrohttpd/libmicrohttpd@0.9.63
-       ```

-       Hopefully this workaround will not be needed in the future.

-       If you have *already built* Kismet with the 0.9.71 version of libmicrohttpd on OSX, you will have to recompile Kismet.
+       MacOS requires some additional flags during the `./configure` stage as well - be sure to read on in the configure section!

 3. Clone Kismet from git.
 If you haven't cloned Kismet before:

     ```bash
     $ git clone https://www.kismetwireless.net/git/kismet.git
     ```